 Here are some simple teamwork games to try.

-Fox, Chicken and RIce
+Fox, Chicken and Rice

 Put students in small groups and give them three different coloured items.
 They represent a fox, rice and a chicken.
 Place the items to one side.

-Explain that they can to get the three items from one side to the other.
+Explain that they need to get the three items from one side to the other.
 The challenge is that they can only move one item at a time from one side or the other.
 The fox cannot be left with the chicken because it will eat it.
 The chicken cannot be left with the rice because it will eat it.

 Hint: Items can be moved back and forth from side to side more than once.

 Put your students in a circle.
 Use a piece of yarn or string long enough to go all the way around and be tied together, making a circle.
 Have students hold the string.
 Call out different shapes.
-Students will stay attached to the string, but will move to make the shape.
+Students will stay attached to the string but will move to make the shape.